CianFlint/jml/README.md

 | --- | --- | --- | --- |
 | numberedList() | selector, key | off=0, <br>sep=". " | assign numbering to a field in an array of objects with an optional offset and separator |
 | sortArray() | selector, key | desc=false | sort an array of objects by a key with field values of string, number, or array length by either ascending or descending |
+...

+*You can contribute to this project by extending the list of built-in modifiers*

 # Examples